Marginal osteophytes in the spine

 - Massage therapy

 These treatments often provide relief within a few months.
 However, if you are still suffering from pain and symptoms, contact Laser Spine Institute.
 We offer minimally invasive spine surgery that is a safer, more effective alternative to traditional open back surgery.
 Our minimally invasive decompression surgery works to treat marginal osteophytes by removing the pressure on the pinched nerve that is causing your pain.
 If a seriously damaged disc is the cause of the bone spur, a stabilization surgery may be needed to replace the disc with an artificial one to stabilize the spine.

-Our patients consistently report a 97 percent patient satisfaction rate and a 98 percent patient recommendation rate.
+Our patients consistently report a 97 percent patient satisfaction score^ and a 98 percent patient recommendation rate.
 Contact us today to find out what sets us apart as the leader in minimally invasive spine surgery.